tianna-spears/finalProject/README.md

 This app allows students to see their long term progress on a dashboard/ home page.

 This is a full-stack project that uses React in the front-end and Node.js / Express in the back-end with CRUD functionality.
+Designed with Material UI.